 The following was developed by Francine Bardole of the West Jordan Utah Police Department with support from M-Vac Systems.
+This is a concept technique and is still under research.
+Some researchers have mistakenly called it an M-Vac method, but the M-Vac is not used in this DNA collection technique.
 It is a method of separating and isolating DNA material from small evidence items.
 The application could include many items that are currently difficult to sample like shell casings, fingernail clippings, rings, gun parts, keys, bomb fragments and other small items.
-Here is a summary of how it works.
+Here is the basic concept.

 The Bardole Method Overview: